Research Institute for Nuclear Problems of Belarusian State University

 The Research Institute for Nuclear Problems of the Belarusian State University (INP BSU) is a research institute in Minsk, Belarus.
-Founded on September 1, 1986, by a decree of the Soviet government, Its main fields of research are nuclear physics, particle physics, materials science and nanotechnology.
+Founded on September 1, 1986, by a decree of the Soviet government, its main fields of research are nuclear physics, particle physics, materials science and nanotechnology.

-Its first General Director, now Honorary Director was Vladimir G. Baryshevsky, Doctor of Sciences (Physics and Math), Professor, Honored Scientist of the Republic of Belarus, winner of the State Prize of the Republic of Belarus in the field of science and technology, was awarded the Skarina Order and the Honor Order, co-author of two registered discoveries of the USSR in nuclear physics (No. 224 (1979) and No. 360 (1981)).
-Professor Sergei A. Maksimenko has been appointed the INP General Director since January 2013.
+Its first General Director, now Honorary Director was Vladimir G. Baryshevsky, Doctor of Sciences (Physics and Math), Professor, Honored Scientist of the Republic of Belarus, and winner of the State Prize of the Republic of Belarus in the field of science and technology.
+He was awarded the Skarina Order and the Order of Honor and was the co-author of two registered discoveries of the USSR in nuclear physics (No. 224 (1979) and No. 360 (1981)).
+Professor Sergei A. Maksimenko has been serving as the INP General Director since January 2013.

 Major research areas

 Its major research areas include nuclear and elementary-particle physics, cosmo-particle physics and nuclear astrophysics; extreme states of matter under ultrahigh temperatures and pressures, and magnetic cumulation of energy; novel composite, nano- and microstructured materials; radio- and nuclear technologies based on radioactive sources, accelerators, and nuclear reactors; as well as novel methods for ionizing radiation measurements.

-Nanoelectromagnetism is a new research area exploring the effects caused by the interaction of electromagnetic (or other) radiation with nanosized objects and nanostructured systems.
+Nanoelectromagnetism is a relatively new research area exploring the effects caused by the interaction of electromagnetic (or other) radiation with nanosized objects and nanostructured systems.
 A scientific school on nanoelectromagnetism is currently being developed (headed by Professor Sergei A. Maksimenko and Professor Grigory Ya.
 Slepyan).